ska-telescope/ska-ser-infra-machinery/README.md

 ```

 By default, this will run the tests in - relative to *test/* - the environment's **unit/** and **e2e/** directories.
-We can trigger tests targetting individual targets, both relative to **test/** or by specifying absolute paths in
+We can trigger tests targeting individual targets, both relative to **test/** or by specifying absolute paths in
 *BATS_TEST_TARGETS*, using a comma separated list:

 ```